Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?

-In order to suffer the full weight of the judgement and punishment for our sins, Jesus had to be abandoned by God.
+In order to suffer the full weight of the judgment and punishment for our sins, Jesus had to be abandoned by God.
 Was this really necessary?
 We see in Isaiah 53:4-6:

 Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.